edcasan/Web-Design-Challenge/README.md

 .
 Contains all of the visualizations on the same page so we can easily visually compare them, .
 Uses a bootstrap grid for the visualizations.

-The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.

 - A "Data" page that: